davidbistolas/midi2dmx/README.md

 This will create an app in ./dist/ called midi2dmx.app

-REQUIRES: OLA, simplecoremidi and a uDMX USB Dongle.
+REQUIRES: OLA, simplecoremidi, rumps and a uDMX USB Dongle.

 Input: MIDI - 16 channels, 32 DMX channes per Midi Channel, starting at note #24 (Middle C).